Xon/XenForo2-PostFloodPerms/upload/src/addons/SV/PostFloodPerms/_no_upload/README.md

 Provides user group permissions for the following post rate limiting options:

+Recommend [Redis flood check](https://xenforo.com/community/resources/redis-flood-check.5564/) for when permission-based flood limits are longer than the 30 seconds.

 Thread/Post Permissions;
 - New Thread - Enable Per node rate limiting
 - New Thread - Per node post rate limiting - delay between new threads in seconds